July Birthstone

 Cancer

-Early July births channel ruby's protective energy and emotional courage as summer reaches its peak.
+Early July births connect to ruby's protective energy and emotional courage as summer peaks.

 July 11–22